 The Eagle had a 3-inch taller ride height than the Concord and came with a stone/gravel deflector under the front bumper and 3-inch wide fender flares.
 It was a significant hit for AMC in 1980, selling over 46,000 units, with the station wagon configuration selling about 56% of that total.
 AMC would sell them through the 1988 model year for a total of almost 200,000 built.

-AMC Eagles show up with some consistency in the Hemmings Motor News classifieds.
+AMC Eagles show up with some consistency in the Hemmings Motor News classifieds and on eBay Motors.
 As I write this in January 2014, there are no 1980 Eagles, but there is a Cardinal Red 1982 2-door sedan with 44,000 miles for sale for around $7,000.